 This is best described on an example we had.
-A customer was setting up a microservice based environment and wanted to recreate parts of their old System there step by step.
+A customer was setting up a microservice based environment and wanted to recreate step by step parts of their old System there.
 They chose a reasonable MVP to start with and planned for enough time.
 So far so good.
 At first they spend a lot of time on their initial setup.
 Kubernetes took a lot of time to get up and running.
 Time went also in the setup of the Database cluster in the new environment and for the messaging cluster.
 Additional and quite significant effort went into discussions and evaluation of Frameworks.
-Then the implementation of the different components started and everybody went off with its individual Component.
-We early on warned that the actual assembly will need time and should be started with dummy services as quick as possible.
+Then the implementation of the different components started and everybody went off with his individual Component.
+We early on warned that the actual assembly will need time and should be started with dummy services as quickly as possible.

 Well, nobody listened and close to the presentation in front of the board nothing was working and could barely be coupled together.
 Instead of working on their “glue” components afterwards, everybody jumped on the next bigger thing and the result before the next presentation was the same.

-When you do Modularity and Microservices right, your can shift this principles in your favour, they will hit hard the beginning.
+When you do Modularity and Microservices right, your can shift this principles in your favour, but they will hit hard at the beginning.

 Many of the fallacies mentioned fit to any Software Project and are not specific to Modular Systems.
 In our experience Migration or even green field projects with teams new to the concept are much more prone to tapping into these holes.
 Modulare projects have a higher complexity to start with, which could explain it.
 Modularity and Microservices play their strong hand later in the game.

 The Fallacies don’t necessarily lead to a Fail of your Project, but they can lead to: